 Instructions

-- Rinse the plantains and place them in a pot, covering them with water.
-Add a tablespoon of salt and stir.
-Boil over medium-high heat for 30 minutes until fork-tender.
-Proceed to the next step while the plantains are boiling.
+- Boil the plantains: Peel the plantains and cut them into 1–2-inch pieces.
+Place them in a deep pan and cover them with water.
+Add 1 tablespoon of salt and boil for about 30 minutes, or until the plantains are fork-tender.

-- Top the mangu with the onions and serve right away.
+- Top and serve: Top the mangú with plenty of sautéed onions and serve right away.

 Notes

-- To reheat: boil some water in a pan (no more than an inch or so) and add the mangu to the pan.
-Turn off the flame and mash the mangu, then mix with a rubber spatula until creamy again.
+- To reheat: boil some water in a pan (no more than an inch or so) and add the mangú.
+Turn the flame off and mash, then mix with a rubber spatula until creamy again.

 Crystal says